A Travel Guide to Urbiztondo, San Juan, La Union

 No lounge chairs and cabanas

 As a remedy, you may want to bring a beach towel (or blanket) with you, and perhaps even a beach umbrella (but who does that?).
-Hence, if chilling by the beach is what you like, there are better alternatives than La Union.
+Hence, if chilling by the beach is what you like, there may be better alternatives than La Union.
 I suggest beaches along Laiya, Batangas (read more).
+However, if you like it just like how I described it, then you are in for adventure!

 Evolving beach-party culture